energysaverbot/energysaver/readme.md

-# TETC: Maximizing Revenue in Roadside Green Edge Server System
+# Maximizing Revenue in Roadside Green Edge Server System

 This repository contains the codebase and datasets for the proposed work on task scheduling in solar-powered Green Edge Server Systems (GESS) to support autonomous vehicles.